opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 **2. Remove the Run:**
 > [!Warning]
 >
-> Deleting a run is an **irreversible** action.
-It will permanently delete the run and any associated artifacts, including the uploaded dataset.
+> Deleting a Run is an **irreversible** action.
+It will permanently delete the Run and any associated artifacts, including the uploaded dataset.
 - Execute the following command:
 ```bash
 knit run rm ${run_id}